jhuboo/database/notes.md

 ***Splitting Algorithm***
 If there is no space on the leaf node, we would split the existing entries residing there an the new one (being inserted) into two equal halves: lower, and upper halves.
 (Keys on the upper half are strictly greater than those on the lower half.)
 We allocate a new leaf node, and move the upper half into the new node.

+***Creating a New Root***
+Let N be the root node.
+First allocate two nodes, say L and R. Move lower half of N into L and the upper half into R. Now N is empty.
+Add (L, K, R) in N, where K is the max key in L. Page N remains the root.
+Note that the depth of the tree has increased by one, but the new tree remains height balanced without violating any B+tree property.